sakarpaudel/sakarpaudel/readme.md

   - Explored various concepts of Data Handling
   - Delved into the world of Data Annotations

-#Sure, here is the modified version with clickable links:

 ## 📧 Connect with the Cosmos
 - **Interstellar Inbox:** [sendtosakar@gmail.com](mailto:sendtosakar@gmail.com)